How might you remove greenhouse gases from the atmosphere?

 Direct Air Capture (DAC)

 That’s where our Direct Air Capture finalists come in.
-All of them use CO2 adsorption-desorption systems, but all are developing inventive designs and technologies to overcome these challenges and capture carbon from the air in a way that is both clean and cost-effective.
+All of them use CO2 adsorption-desorption systems – where the CO2 bonds with a material, solid or liquid, and then gets re-released in a concentrated form.
+They are all developing inventive designs and technologies to overcome these challenges, and capture carbon from the air in a way that is both clean and cost-effective.

 Land Management / Ecosystem Sequestration